github/opensource.guide/_articles/best-practices.md

 Burnout is a real and pervasive issue in open source work, especially among maintainers.
 As a maintainer, your happiness is a non-negotiable requirement for the survival of any open source project.

 Although it should go without saying, take a break!
 You shouldn’t have to wait until you feel burned out to take a vacation.
 Just like any other type of work, taking regular breaks will keep you refreshed, happy, and excited about your work.

-@brettcannon, a Python core developer, [decided to take](https://twitter.com/brettsky/status/782336211469733888) a month-long vacation from volunteer OSS work:
+For example, @brettcannon, a Python core developer, decided to take [a month-long vacation]((http://www.snarky.ca/why-i-took-october-off-from-oss-volunteering)) after 14 years of volunteer OSS work.

-> Month vacation from OSS volunteering starts today; no helping w/ OSS on personal time, some MLs only checked weekly, prioritize MS work

 Sometimes, it can be hard to take a break from open source work when it feels like everybody needs you.
 People may even try to make you feel guilty for stepping away.

 Do your best to find support for your users and community while you're away from a project.
 If you can't find the support you need, take a break anyway.
 Be sure to communicate when you're not available, so people aren't confused by your lack of responsiveness.

 Taking breaks applies to more than just vacations, too.
 If you don't want to do open source work on weekends, or during work hours, communicate those expectations to others, so they know not to bother you.

+> In maintaining WP-CLI, I’ve discovered I need to make myself happy first, and set clear boundaries on my involvement.
+The best balance I’ve found is 2-5 hours per week, as a part of my normal work schedule.
+This keeps my involvement a passion, and from feeling too much like work.
+Because I prioritize the issues I’m working on, I can make regular progress on what I think is most important. - @danielbachhuber, ["My condolences, you’re now the maintainer of a popular open source project"](https://runcommand.io/2016/06/26/my-condolences-youre-now-the-maintainer-of-a-popular-open-source-project/)